HamdyAR/trade-capture-system/docs/my-doc.md

 ```
 Runtime Exception: Book not found or not set
 ```
-Additionally, the cashflow generation logic did not attach genrated cashflows to the trade legs,leaving the test logically incomplete and causing null pointer exceptions in assertions.
+Additionally, the cashflow generation logic did not attach generated cashflows to the trade legs,leaving the test logically incomplete and causing null pointer exceptions in assertions.
 - **Solution Implemented:**
 The `testCashflowGeneration_MonthlySchedule` test was fully implemented and refactored, and the service logic was slightly enhaced to make it testable:
 - 1. **Test Changes:**